Wingman-19/CPP_UAV_Stereo_Vision/README.md

   8. Close the camera

 ## Section Selection
-  1. A disparity threshold is determined at the start (120 for now)
+  1. A depth threshold is determined at the start (4 feet for now)
-  2. A threshold for the percentage of pixels that can be above the disparity threshold is determined at the start (20% for now)
+  2. A threshold for the percentage of pixels that can be close than the depth threshold is determined at the start (20% for now)
-  3. The pixels in each section that have a disparity that is higher than the disparity threshold are counted
+  3. The pixels in each section that have a depth that is closer than the depth threshold are counted
   4. The percentage for each section is calculated
   5. A section is determined by selecting the section with the smallest percentage
       * If this section has a percentage higher than the percentage threshold, then it is not selected and a default section is selected (More information on how the UAV moves in this situation in the [Movements](https://github.com/Wingman-19/CPP_UAV_Stereo_Vision/blob/master/README.md#movements) section)